Fantasy flight: Commercial aviation

 the New England Air Museum in Windsor Locks, Connecticut with Connecticut Children's Medical Center.

-JetBlue Airways held its 3rd annual "Wings for Autism" event at Logan Airport on April 6, 2013 with staff from United Airlines, Delta Airlines, Massachusetts State Police, The Charles River Center, and Massport in support and an on-board experience also with United Airlines.
+JetBlue Airways held its 3rd annual "Wings for Autism" event at Logan Airport on April 6, 2013 with staff from United Airlines, Delta Air Lines, Massachusetts State Police, The Charles River Center, and Massport in support and an on-board experience also with United Airlines.

 Silverliners - a group of former Eastern Airlines fight attendants - organize a Fantasy Flight from Detroit Metropolitan Airport in Romulus, Michigan.
 Delta provides a jet and current staff members to pilot and serve as ground personnel, ticket staff and flight attendants.
 2016 was the thirty-first year the Silverliners organized the Fantasy Flight.

 Southwest Airlines operated its fantasy flights at Baltimore Thurgood Marshall Airport with the Johns Hopkins Children's Center for years.

 Sun Country Airlines operated fantasy flights at Minneapolis-St Paul International Airport.

 United Airlines operated fantasy flights at Washington Dulles Airport on 2002-12-07, 2003-12-06, 2006-12-02, and 2008-12-16; Phoenix International Airport with the Thomas J. Pappas School; Dulles International Airport; Chicago O'Hare International Airport; Miami International Airport; LaGuardia Airport; Las Vegas International Airport; Louis Armstrong New Orleans International Airport on 2000-04-25; San Francisco International Airport; Los Angeles International Airport; Ministro Pistarini International Airport; Sydney Airport; and for the first time in 2006, Denver International Airport, where its East Red Carpet Club was decorated and hosted the attendees with clowns, elves, and musicians.
 Airport employees funded the operation which includes a plane taxiing around the airport and presents.
 United did so again in 2009.
 United Airlines is the former official airline of Spokane Fantasy Flight.
 United held its last Fantasy Flight in Phoenix on 2009-12-04 albeit through a non-profit organization's organizing and funding.
 United also promotes the program officially as a part of its United Employee Volunteer Program.
 In 2016, United flew fantasy flights from 11 different airports serving 5000 children and their families.
 In 2017, United operated 13 fantasy flights from 13 markets serving 5000 children.

 US Airways operated its fantasy flights at LaGuardia Airport with Shriners Hospitals for Children for over 12 years and at Phoenix International Airport.

 Winnipeg International Airport, Skyservice Airlines, and sponsors operated "north pole express", annual fantasy flights for children from (a) chosen local public school(s) with a takeoff, flight, pilot's announcement of a Santa sighting, and an onboard visit from Santa.
 This event won the Airports Council International 2009 award for special events.

 Helicopter operators such as the San Jose Police Department Air Support Unit also operate fantasy flights, namely by landing with Santa on board.